 Will I need consent: Under the Fair Credit Reporting Act, consent is required for criminal and credit background checks.
 The military will not provide service records without consent.
 Universities vary.
 Some will provide a date of graduation and degree earned without consent, but transcripts are almost never provided without written consent.
 Always obtain a written consent for drug testing regardless of whether it is required because it is an invasion of privacy.

 What can I do to get better responses on references: I advise employers not to give references.
 There is no upside and the downside may be getting sued by a former employee.
 So, what can you do to pull some extra information out of a tight-lipped employer?
 Obtain a release from the applicant for the benefit of his or her former employers.
-You can also pass along a copy of Texas Civil Practice and Remedies Code Chapter 103, which provides immunity to employers who provide references as long as they don’t say anything maliciously false.
+You can also pass along a copy of Texas Labor Code Chapter 103, which provides immunity to employers who provide references as long as they don’t say anything maliciously false.

 Are there problems with internet searches: Finding what is said about a prospect can be helpful, but it is fraught with peril.
 While searching, you may find your applicant listed as a deacon for their church.
 Without intending to do so, you just asked the question about your applicant’s religion.
 There are companies that do a better job than just “googling” to gather an applicant’s internet persona and they sanitize the results of any protected class information to avoid you learning things you would rather not.